The Combinatorial Multi-Round Ascending Auction: Conclusion

 \section{Conclusion}

 In this paper, we provided the first theoretical analysis of the CMRA, an auction format that has been used in several European spectrum sales.
-Our results suggest that this new auction format should perform well compared to the clock auction when the goods for sale are complements.
-However, the CMRA is potentially prone to riskless collusive bidding when goods are not sufficiently complementary.
-In spectrum auctions, there are often substitutes and complements for sale, so the auction designer would need to (and they typically do) carefully weigh up the pros and cons of different auction formats.
+We find that the auction is efficient whenever bidders bid truthfully.
+Our analysis of strategic bidding suggests that truthtelling equilibria are vulnerable to bidder asymmetries and that inefficient equilibria might emerge.
+Crucially, however, the CMRA is prone to risk-free collusive bidding when bidders are sufficiently symmetric.
+This paper therefore underlines the importance of rigorous theoretical analysis of auction formats in the process of auction design.

+Our findings suggest settings in which the CMRA might be a viable auction format if collusion concerns are robustly allayed by an appropriate activity rule.
+First, the CMRA is more likely to have efficient equilibria in the presence of complements.
+Second, settings with symmetric caps are less prone to deviations from truthtelling.
+Third, bidder asymmetry helps to mitigate risk-free collusion incentives.
+Overall, if the designer wishes to sell complements to asymmetric bidders with symmetric caps, then the CMRA appears to be a practical design alternative.

-There are many avenues for further work.
-First, one could develop the theoretical analysis by looking at other equilibria in our model, by introducing more asymmetry (e.g., one bidder with decreasing marginal values and a bidder with increasing marginal values), or by extending the model to heterogeneous goods.
-Second, one could take our theoretical predictions to real-world or experimental bidding data.\footnote{The CCA has been extensively studied in experimental settings.
-See, for example, \citet{kagel2010ascending} and \citet{kagel2014ascending}.} Third, one could analyze bidder incentives under richer utility functions that include, for example, spitefulness or risk aversion.
+There are several avenues for further work.
+First, one could develop the theoretical analysis by looking at other equilibria in our model or by extending the model to heterogeneous goods.
+Second, one could take our theoretical predictions to real-world or experimental bidding data.
+Third, one could analyze bidder incentives under richer utility functions that include, for example, spitefulness or risk aversion.
+Finally, one could explore other alternative activity rules and the associated trade-offs in this auction format.